cssnr/virustotal-action/README.md

 # Support

-For general help or to request a feature, see:
+For general help or to request a feature see:

 - Q&A Discussion: https://github.com/cssnr/virustotal-action/discussions/categories/q-a
 - Request a Feature: https://github.com/cssnr/virustotal-action/discussions/categories/feature-requests

-If you are experiencing an issue/bug or getting unexpected results, you can:
+If you are experiencing an issue/bug or getting unexpected results you can:

 - Report an Issue: https://github.com/cssnr/virustotal-action/issues
 - Chat with us on Discord: https://discord.gg/wXy6m2X8wY